UBC-MDS/DSCI_522_group27/README.md

 This is a group project for DSCI 522 in the MDS program at UBC.

-# Proposal
+# Introduction

-We will work with the wine quality data set created by Dr. P. Cortez,
-A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-It was sourced from the UCI Machine Learning Repository, and you can find it [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
+We will work with the wine quality data set created by Dr. P. Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J. Reis.
+It was sourced from the UCI Machine Learning Repository (Cortez et al., 2009), and you can find it [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
 This data set has two primary data: white wine data and red wine data.
 We will work on the white wine data since this data has many more observations by comparing the red wine data observations.
 However, we may use red wine data by comparing white wine data.